Best life insurance for high blood pressure (2024)

 Can you get life insurance if you have high blood pressure?

 Having high blood pressure won’t disqualify you from getting life insurance, but your rates will depend on your blood pressure reading, whether your condition is being treated, and other health factors.
-The good news is you may be eligible for the lowest possible life insurance rates for your demographic even if you have high blood pressure.
+The good news is you may be eligible for the lowest possible life insurance rates even if you have high blood pressure.

 Alternatively, if you have untreated high blood pressure, you may receive more expensive rates, since the insurance company will view this as a higher risk.